 Now that we are into the toddler years, I can better see the potential longevity of the Stokke Tripp Trapp over typical highchairs that are redundant once the child reaches two or three years old.
 We have little space to store the various chairs a child might use during the first eight years of life, so I’m very glad that this one chair will serve as highchair, children’s dining chair, and desk chair.

-If money was no object (which it obviously is, so I have no idea why I’m making this statement), I would go for the Stokke Tripp Trapp over the IKEA highchair, simply because the Stokke Tripp Trapp looks a bit smarter.
+If money was no object, I would go for the Stokke Tripp Trapp over the IKEA highchair, simply because the Stokke Tripp Trapp looks a bit smarter.

 There is also a great market for second hand Stokke Tripp Trapps, as the high chair is so well made, the Tripp Trapp doesn’t really deteriorate over time.
 A second hand Stokke Tripp Trapp may show superficial signs of wear and tear, but will be just as sturdy and practical as buying new.